History & Tradition

 for planning and growth to meet community need.
 With the completion of

-Phase VIII, the newly constructed, six-floor North Tower (Figure 2) addition,
+Phase VIII, the newly constructed, six-floor North Tower addition, and

 - Methodist Hospital.